ManadayM/manadaym.github.io/about.md

 #### Year 2016-Present

 My employer tasked me with another new project from scratch but this time it was for Web and not mobile apps!
 Yes, the new turning point.
 I was supposed to learn and implement AngularJS for the next big project - [MYINVETIS v5](https://dashboard.myinvestis.com).
-I'm enjoying the drastically changed Web Development stacks these days - credit goes to jQuery, BackboneJS, AngularJS and the most important one NodeJS.
+I'm enjoying this age's drastically changing Web Development stacks - credit goes to jQuery, BackboneJS, AngularJS and the NodeJS.

-Personally, I kept on learning the full stack web dev - the MEAN Stack.
-I delivered 2 good and mid sized MEAN stack based projects as a freelancer in my free time.
+#### I do these days:
+* Freelance MEAN Stack Projects in free-time
+* Learning Salesforce
+* Learning ES6

+#### I want to learn:
+So many things... *React*, *Vue.js*, and *IoT*.
+The list is evovling.

 **Enough said!
 Have questions?
 Want to know more?
 I'm available on all popular social and professional channels.
 Just nudge me!** :)